Ucheya Clinton is one of Nigeria’s top Network Marketing mentors, who is passionate about educating Africans on Network Marketing.

 I am the first son and third child.
 We are eight in number.
 From my mother, we are two boys.
 I speak French ( because at the age of 10, I was taken to Cotonou Benin Republic with my brother where I spent 6years schooling before returning in 1999).

 I also speak English and Igbo

 Growing up wasn’t rosy.
 I spent the first 10years of my life with my mum and brother without my dad who was with his latest wife then.

 I had a hit and run car accident while fetching water after school on the street.

 I am a BSC holder in Public Health from Federal University of Technology Owerri ( FUTO ).

 Did you have any business or job experience before network marketing?
 Tell us about it.

-He was into importation of second hand clothing.
+He was into the importation of second-hand clothing.

-I was in my first year in the university when he launched his hotel.
+I was in my first year at the university when he launched his hotel.